garysweaver/irie/README.md

 ##### roar_collection_representer

-The [ROAR][roar] representer class for model collections.
+The [ROAR][roar] representer module for model collections.
 See the ROAR section for details.

 ##### roar_entity_representer

-The [ROAR][roar] representer class for single model instances.
+The [ROAR][roar] representer module for single model instances.
 See the ROAR section for details.

 ##### scavenge_bad_associations